gongjian1981/SENG8091-Group/actions/owner.md

 Frontend:

 > Add a `Logout` button on the business user dashboard.
 When clicked, clear the token from storage and navigate to the login page.

+### Requirement 1.3

+Business user can fill out business information after login.

+#### Action 4:

+Prerequisites: Action 2.

+Backend:

+> Implement an API that takes `businessId`, `businessName`, `description`, `address`, `businessHours`, `contactInfo`, `logoImage`, and `coverImage` as input parameters, and stores the information in the database.

+Frontend:

+> Create a `Business Profile Setup` form page for newly registered business users to input the above details.
+When submitted, call the API and display success or error message.